Nuzhat al-Qulub

-The Nuzhat al-Qulub (also spelled Nozhat al-Qolub; نزهةالقلوب, lit.
-'Hearts' Bliss') is a Persian-language geographical treatise written in the 1340s by Hamdallah Mustawfi.
+The Nuzhat al-Qulub (also spelled Nozhat al-Qolub; نزهةالقلوب) is a Persian-language geographical treatise written in the 1340s by Hamdallah Mustawfi.
 It is the earliest surviving work to have a map focused on Iran.

 Background

 The date when Mustawfi completed the book is uncertain.
 According to Charles P. Melville, it was completed in 1344; A. C. S. Peacock says that it was completed "no later than 1340"; Nadja Danilenko says that it was completed 1340; Peter Jackson says that it was completed in 1340 or soon afterwards; Linda Komaroff says that it was probably completed in the 1340s.

 The Nuzhat al-Qulub is considered Mustawfi's most prominent work and is virtually the only source to describe the geography and affairs of the Mongol Ilkhanid Empire.
 The source gives vital information about the government, commerce, economic life, sectarian conflicts, tax-collection and other similar topics.
 Just like his previous works of Tarikh-i guzida and Zafarnamah, Mustawfi says he does not have expertise in the field, and that he was encouraged by his friends to write the work.
 He also thought that an available source in Persian would be helpful, due to most geographical sources about Iran being in Arabic (such as the works of Abu Zayd al-Balkhi and Ibn Khordadbeh).